GoogleCloudPlatform/alloydb-python-connector/README.md

 Please see [Configuring AlloyDB Connectivity][alloydb-connectivity] for more details.

 There are two ways to import this AlloyDB connector package:
-1. `import google.cloud.alloydb_connector`
+1. `import google.cloud.alloydbconnector`
 2. `import google.cloud.alloydb.connector`

-The preferred way is `import google.cloud.alloydb_connector` to avoid namespace collisions with the [google-cloud-alloydb][alloydb-py-lib] package.
+The preferred way is `import google.cloud.alloydbconnector` to avoid namespace collisions with the [google-cloud-alloydb][alloydb-py-lib] package.
 Meanwhile, `import google.cloud.alloydb.connector` will continue to work forever.